Health

 Presentation

-The Aging and Anti-Aging Strategies pathway combines the concepts and technologies of aging, senescence and ageing with R&D applications in the healthcare and dermocosmetics sectors.
+The Aging and Anti-Aging Strategies course combines concepts and technologies related to aging, senescence, and aging with applications in R&D in the health and dermocosmetics sectors.

 Read more